mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 1. CAPTCHA (i.e., "I'm not a robot") would be a nice touch but we did not commit to this.
 Look into it if you would like to do so or time permitting.

-1. Password must have at least 1 upper, 1 lower, 1 non-letter (number or special character).
+1. Password must have at least 1 upper, 1 lower, 1 non-letter (number or special character), and be at least 8 characters long.

 1. Successful sign in or sign up takes user to the fund account page.